News and its anticipation in stock trading.

 Factors influencing exchange rates

-If you learn to determine what affects exchange rates, you can consider yourself almost successful in Forex trading.
+If you learn to identify what influences exchange rates, you can consider yourself practically successful in Forex trading.

-After all, this aspect is the basis of trading on the currency exchange; it is enough to simply know after what event the price will go up, and what news will cause an increase in the exchange rate.
+After all, this aspect is the foundation of currency trading: simply knowing which events will trigger a price increase, and which news will trigger a rise in the exchange rate.

-The main thing is to correctly determine the weight of the event that occurred and its degree of influence on the trend.
+The main thing is to correctly determine the weight of the event that has occurred and the degree of its influence on the trend.

-Factors influencing the exchange rate are nothing more than the appearance in the press of reports about changes in the economic or financial situation, which in one way or another relate to a specific currency.
+Factors influencing the exchange rate are nothing more than the appearance in the press of reports about changes in the economic or financial situation that, to one degree or another, concern a specific currency.

 In other words, these are fundamental factors that are closely related to a particular currency and put pressure on its price.